OpenIPC/divinus/README.md

 Compared to most streamer software solutions available to this day, it attaches to the application-specific peripherals of a system-on-a-chip using an easy to understand HAL platform (hardware abstraction layer) proper to each chip series it supports.

-Since it is exclusively using dynamic linking, its executable remains particularly compact and can be run on a multitude of environments, including in a tethered context (e.g. running from a temporary filesystem on read-only systems).
+Since it is using runtime dynamic linking, its executable remains particularly compact and can be run on a multitude of environments, including in a tethered context (e.g. running from a temporary filesystem on read-only systems).

 In spite of these design choices, Divinus boasts numerous features that cater to a wide range of uses you will be able to make of it.